-What affect does bad information supplied to the credit bureaus have on your credit report?
+What affect does incorrect information supplied to the credit bureaus have on your credit report?

-Due to how information in your credit report is factored, mistakes made by those furnishing information about you to the reporting agencies can have a major impact on how much credit will cost you and whether you are approved for a credit product at all.
+Due to how information in your credit report is factored, furnishers reporting incorrect information about your credit to the reporting agencies can have a major impact on how much credit, what it will cost you, and whether you are approved for a credit product at all.

 This morning, I read a good example of the type of damage that can be inflicted by a simple loan classification error: